Verifiable governance · not declared

 01 · Why govern

-Without direction, AI isn't an abstract risk.
-It's a cost that matures.
+Without direction, AI is not an abstract risk.
+It is a cost that accrues.

-Tools used untracked, company data in the hands of unapproved services, outputs never verified.
-This is shadow AI: when it matters — an audit, an incident, a client — your word isn't enough.
+Tools used without tracking, company data in the hands of unapproved services, outputs never checked.
+This is shadow AI: when it matters — an audit, an incident, a client — your word is not enough.

-• Outputs used without review → errors no one traces.
+• Outputs used without checking → errors no one tracks.

 • Company data in unapproved tools → shadow AI.